Date(s) - 11/17/2018

 E. I Want What I Want Auction

-- New this year will be a separate table with cream color paper stating what a member/friend buyer wants to have done or a service to be perform.
+- There is a separate table with cream color paper stating what a member/friend buyer wants to have done or a service to be perform.
 The member/friend buyer sets the price and it is fixed.
 The buyer pays the amount requested to the church when someone enters their bidder number on the sheet.

-- If you want to fulfill a request, simply enter your bidder number on the line provided.
+- If you want to fulfill a request, simply enter your bidder number and name on the line provided.
 ONLY one bidder number is possible.

 - It is the responsibility of the buyer and the bidder to complete the work on a timely basis.
 Please be sure to contact one another to make arrangements.